authelia/authelia/docs/security/measures.md

 ## Additional security

+### Reset Password

+It's possible to disable the reset password functionality and is recommended for anyone wanting to increase security.
+See the [configuration](../configuration/authentication/index.md) for information.

 ### Session security

 We have a few options to configure the security of a session.
 The main and most important